maxuser0/minescript/docs/README.md

   plus `"nbt": str` if an item has NBT data and `"selected": True` for the selected item in the player's hand.

+Update in v2.2: introduced `"slot"` and `"selected"` entries in the returned dict, and `"nbt"` is populated only when NBT data is present.
+(In prior versions, `"nbt"` was always populated, with a value of `null` when NBT data was absent.)

 Since: v2.0